lcy-seso/LearningNotes/paper_notes/DL_compiler/srcs/swift_for_tf.md

 * This is useful for _**anything that represents computation as a graph**_.

 - Enable the [Source Code Transformation](https://en.wikipedia.org/wiki/Automatic_differentiation#Source_code_transformation_(SCT)) techniques to AD.
-  - The graph based approach is hard to translate control flow constructs in the host language to the computation graph, make it difficult to perform optimizations.
+  - The graph-based approach is hard to translate control flow constructs in the host language to the computation graph, make it challenging to perform optimizations.
 - Natural interoperability between accelerated tensor operations and arbitrary non-tensor host codes.

 ## Goals

 1. Provide the best possible user experience for machine learning researchers, developers and production engineers.
-1. Provide usable access to high performance computation.
+1. Provide usable access to high-performance computation.
 1. Eliminate the compromises that have historically forced developers to choose between performance or usability.
-1. Provide a simple, predictable, and reliable programming model that is easy to intuitively understandthe, and the compiler can reinforce with warnings, other diagnostics and potentially optimization techniques.
+1. Provide a simple, predictable, and reliable programming model that is easy to intuitively understandable, and the compiler can reinforce with warnings, other diagnostics and potentially optimization techniques.

 _**New things could be achieved if we could enhance the compiler and language**_.